deltaphc/raylib-rs/README.md

 }
 ```

+### NixOS

+To use raylib-rs on NixOS there's a provided nix-shell file `shell.nix` at the root of the repo that should get you up and running, which can be used like so:

+`nix-shell ./shell.nix`

+You'll also need to enable the Wayland feature on the raylib crate:

+`cargo add raylib -F wayland`

+Contributions are welcome to improve or fix the shell.nix!

 # Tech Notes

 - Structs holding resources have RAII/move semantics, including: `Image`, `Texture2D`, `RenderTexture2D`, `Font`, `Mesh`, `Shader`, `Material`, and `Model`.